-Taxpayer protests the calculation of the Department's proposed assessments of county withholding tax for the Tax Years.
+Taxpayer protests the calculation of the Department's proposed assessments of county withholding tax for 2015.
 The Department based its determinations on the best information available to it.
 Taxpayer states that it had technical difficulties with its new payroll system that resulted in no Indiana state and/or county withholding for some of its employees.
 Taxpayer argues, however, that at least some of the employees in question paid the income tax on their individual returns.
-Also, Taxpayer argues that the Department calculated county tax for one individual using the county resident tax rate.
-The correct non-resident rate would reduce the amount which Taxpayer should have withheld and, in turn, would reduce the assessment against Taxpayer.